- When do I become eligible for benefits?

 Platinum Plus Plan Participants

 Plan A employees hired prior to March 1, 2004 or Plan B employees hired prior to October 4, 2004 who meet the Platinum Plus “continuing eligibility” requirements are eligible for Platinum Plus benefits.
 “Continuing eligibility” is earned on a “skip-month” basis.
-You are eligible for benefits during the second month following the month in which you earn the Required Hours
+You are eligible for benefits during the second month following the month in which you earn the Required Hours.
+For example, hours worked in April are for June coverage.
+However, your contribution to premium is deducted from your paycheck in the same month for which it is due.

 Silver/Gold/Platinum Plan Participants

 Plan A employees hired on or after March 1, 2004 and Plan B employees hired on or after October 4, 2004 (except Clerks Helpers/Utility Clerks) become eligible to elect coverage in the plan beginning the first day of the calendar month following their sixth month of employment.
-Premiums must be paid and the Required Hours worked in the fifth month for initial coverage in the seventh month.
+Required Hours are worked in the fifth month for initial coverage in the seventh month.
+Your contribution to premium is deducted from your paycheck in the same month for which it is due.

 You must work the following Required Hours each month to maintain your eligibility for continuing medical coverage: